aula-app/aula-frontend/docs/INDEX.md

 For detailed information about specific parts of the codebase, please refer to the following documentation:

+- [Data Structure](DATA.md) - Details about reusable React

+For detailed information about specific parts of the Project Structure, please refer to the following documentation:

 - [Components Documentation](COMPONENTS.md) - Details about reusable React components
 - [Hooks Documentation](HOOKS.md) - Information about custom React hooks
 - [Layout Documentation](LAYOUT.md) - Layout system and components